 Pros: A single chest pocket, button-down front and sleeves, and soft all-cotton flannel: This is the quintessential men’s shirt.
 But there are also a few nice details we’d be remiss not to highlight.
 Lighter in weight, this is easier to wear year-round than the heftier options on this list.
 We also like the fact that its fabric is moisture wicking — another benefit in warmer temps.
 If you’re looking for a shirt to look good in and wear often, this leads the pack.

 Cons: Many a modern man has difficulty finding sleeves that don’t stop halfway down the forearm.
 But, in this case, some Amazon customers complained about this shirt’s sleeves being too long.
 Still, it’s better to be too long than too short — just roll them up a turn or two.

 Carhartt has been a dependable workwear brand for generations of men doing dirty jobs.
 It shouldn’t come as a surprise that its flannel shirt is one of the most durable on the list, and it’s a must for any man doing manly things.

-Pros: Made from a thick eight-ounce, ring-spun cotton flannel, this is a beefy fabric that can handle a few weekends spend working under a car.
-We also liked the fact that it’s pre-shrunk, so when it gets dirty, you don’t take a seemingly new-fitting shirt from out of the dryer.
+Pros: Made from a thick 8-ounce, ring-spun cotton flannel, this is a beefy fabric that can handle a few weekends spent working under a car.
+We also liked the fact that it’s pre-shrunk, so when it gets dirty, you don’t take a seemingly new-fitting shirt out of the dryer.
 It has a roomy fit for plenty of movement and ample opportunity to layer underneath.

 Cons: “Cripes!
 I felt like a little kid trying on daddy’s clothes,” wrote one Amazon customer.
 These are roomy (some might even say boxy) shirts, and unless you like the roomy look, it’s probably not the best option for casual trips.
 But if you’re looking for a shirt that can withstand the worst thrown at it, this is the one.